JesusALO/react-native/README.md

 ### Requirements

-Android Studio
+-Android Studio

-Android's Emulator
+-Android's Emulator

-Visual Studio Code
+-Visual Studio Code

-Node JS (Metro)
+-Node JS (Metro)

-JDK (Java)
+-JDK (Java)

 ### Quick start
 First we need to clone this repo by using the following command inside of our desired folder: